 5. Generation Z: born 2001 to 2020

 Generation Z will soon surpass millennials as the biggest generation, accounting for more than a third of the world’s population.
-They will be the most diverse generation so far, and their impact could be pretty profound.
+They will be the most diverse generation so far, and, as some of the most politically and socially active young people in history, their impact could be pretty profound.

 What kinds of challenges does this present for today’s employers?

 Having a multi-generational workforce means that there is no ‘one-size fits all’ approach when it comes to:

 - Attracting and retaining talent